oracle/node-oracledb/INSTALL.md

 The steps below create a Node.js installation for testing.
 Adjust the steps for your environment.

-This node-oracledb release has been tested with Node 4, 6, 8 and 9 on 64-bit Oracle Linux, Windows and macOS.
+This node-oracledb release has been tested with Node.js 6, 8 and 10 on
+64-bit Oracle Linux, Windows and macOS.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.